Cepton

 Again, you don't need to worry about this.

-The callback type is the same as the point callback we set up above.
 To subscribe to these natural frames, the code looks like this:

-void callback(CeptonSensorHandle handle,
+void frameCallback(CeptonSensorHandle handle,

 int64_t start_timestamp, size_t n_points,

-size_t stride, const uint8_t *points,
+const CeptonPointEx *points,

 void *user_data)